Her0iik/IOTGame_of_Throne/README.md

 This entire project has been made during quarantin, each member of the group was at home and distant from each other.
 We couldn't access to the appropriate materials to do the physical project, so we use different software to carry out the project, like TinkerCad.
+Also everything is schematic so we don't have picture off the final product.
 ## Project and goals

 In these dark times, toilet paper becomes a valuable resources for surviving your quarantine.